 - Use the hand sanitiser provided on entering and leaving the building

 - You may still 'check in' for Covid-19 Test and Trace purposes using the QR codes displayed or leave your contact details if you wish.
 These will be destroyed after 21 days

 - Refreshments will not be provided but you may bring your own drink into the room where the meeting is taking place

 - Toilet facilities will be available but may be limited, for example on a one in one out basis

 Asking questions at a committee meeting

-You can still submit a written question for a committee meeting which, if accepted, will also enable you to ask a supplementary question.
-We still provide written responses to members of the public questions by 5pm on the evening before the committee is scheduled to start.
+You can submit a written question for a committee meeting which, if accepted, will also enable you to ask a supplementary question.
+We provide written responses to members of the public questions by 5pm on the evening before the committee is scheduled to start.

 We record all responses to supplementary questions in the formal minutes of the committee meeting.